 Upon confirmation of accommodation support, the delegate will be informed of the amount of the financial contribution to be paid to CAGI.

 The delegate undertakes to pay this contribution at the CAGI office (in cash or by credit card) or by bank transfer before leaving Geneva.

 No payment should be made to the hotel.

-All requests must be sent to the CAGI Communication Department at firstname.lastname@example.org for consideration.
-The Communication Department reserves the right to accept only those requests that are related to its field of activity.
-CAGI is impartial and will give priority to events for which it is a partner or which are related to the CAGI’s mission to facilitate the integration of internationals in Geneva or which concern local cultural life.
+All requests must be sent to the CAGI Communication Department by email to firstname.lastname@example.org, which will analyze the content.
+The Department reserves the right to only accept requests that are related to its field of activity.
+The CAGI will give priority to events for which it is a partner or which are related to the CAGI’s mission to facilitate the integration of internationals in Geneva or which concern local cultural life.

 If the association you want to set up is a legal entity under Swiss law, it will have to meet the relevant criteria listed on our site.
 We recommend that you consult the following pages:

 De manière pratique, afin de créer une association, il faudra convoquer une assemblée générale constitutive, lors de laquelle vous adopterez les statuts de l’association et élirez les membres du Comité.
 Les décisions seront consignées dans un procès-verbal.

 Suite à l’adoption des statuts par l’assemblée générale, l’association dispose de la personnalité juridique.
 Elle peut commencer à développer ses activités.